krasheg/final_project_python_epam/documentation/SRS.md

 #### Main scenario:

-User clicks the 'Departments' which redirects them to the departments page where they can see the following:
+User clicks the 'Departments' which redirects them to the department`s page where they can see the following:

 1. Department (name of the department)